What is our role and agency in co-creating?

 Life is an interesting experience.

-Intuitively, we feel that we have some agency, some part to play in the evolution of everything.
+Intuitively, many of us feel that we have some agency, some part to play in the evolution of everything.
+You push a few buttons on the laptop keyboard, and this website appears.
+At the same time, it’s clear how small ‘we’1 are in the unfolding of everything.

 The ping-pong

-Sitting in a cab in London, I had this beautiful conversation with George the taxi driver.
-Building on Daoism, he used the metaphor of the ping-pong of life: We do our part (’raise our hand’ for a possibility, do the ping) and open ourselves to the response by the universe (the pong).
-Doing our part wholeheartedly while being curious/open/surrendered to whatever arises.
-It feels to me a bit like leaning back, sinking into a comfortable, safe and snuggly chair with a deep exhale, or letting go of a grip (vom ‘festkrallen’ zum ‘loslassen - es aus unseren Händen in die Hände etwas Grösseren geben’).
-The ping can be anything.
-From a word that is spoken, creating powerful ripples to actions taken.
+Sitting in a cab in London, I had this beautiful conversation with George, a taxi driver.
+He used the metaphor of the ping-pong of life: We do our part (’raise our hand’ for a possibility, do the ping) and surrender to the response by the universe (the pong).
+Doing our part wholeheartedly while being curious/open/surrendered to whatever arises - knowing we can’t control any outcome.

-When we design, we have the chance to remember and embrace this: our agency and responsibility in the co-creation with the universe and the humble understanding that we can’t control outcomes.
+When we design, we have the chance to remember and embrace this: our agency and responsibility in the co-creation.
+The humble understanding that we can’t control outcomes.

 To explore

-The metaphor of the seed: Plant it with love and the highest intention, but don’t take it out of the soil daily to check if it has grown roots (Philipp Aeschlimann)
+The metaphor of the seed: Plant it with love - don’t take it out of the soil daily to check if it has grown roots (Philipp Aeschlimann)

 Include the notes from the conversation with Jonathan